top of page

 • Goal-based supports that build independence, confidence, and choice

-Support workers are there to work alongside participants, not do everything for them.
+Support workers are there to work alongside participants, not to do everything for them.
 This might look like:

 • Prompting instead of completing tasks